ChicagoPark/Equilibrium/README.md

 This logic of course applies to any computation graph, we can concatentate all intermediate products of a computation graph into the vector z, and have the function f be the function that applies the “next” computation in the graph to each of these elements.

 Be careful: While this construction theoretically shows the power of a single DEQ layer, we should emphasize that this is not a construction that we actually use it practice.

+we can just trivially concatenate the two equilibrium solutions to get the solution of a joint equilibrium problem over two solutions.

+#### `DEQ Backpropagation`

 How one layer is enough?